chaos-mesh/website/versioned_docs/version-2.6.7/manage-user-permissions.md

 This document describes how to manage user permissions in Chaos Mesh, including creating user accounts with different roles, binding permissions to user accounts, managing tokens, and enabling or disabling permission authentication.

 Chaos Mesh uses [RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) to manage user permissions.
-To create, view and manage chaos experiments, users must have the appropriate permissions in the `apiGroups` of `chaos-mesh.org` to refer the resources of chaos experiments.
+To create, view and manage chaos experiments, users must have the appropriate permissions to access the chaos experiment resources under the `apiGroups` of `chaos-mesh.org`.

 :::warning